TheNewStellW/vmware-operations-guide/README.md

 ## Getting Started

-If you'd like to work on this book on your local machine, you'll Hugo and a text editor.
+If you'd like to work on this book on your local machine, you'll need [Hugo](https://gohugo.io/) and a text editor.
 That's pretty much it!
 I use VS Code but you could use whatever you want.

 1. Install Hugo for [macOS](https://gohugo.io/getting-started/quick-start/#step-1-install-hugo) or [Windows](https://gohugo.io/getting-started/installing)
 1. Clone this repo: `git clone <to be included>`